mddanish00/LNAssist/README.md

 ```
 ln.extract_img(url)
 ```
-Fill the url of the illustration page.
+Fetch image links from the given url and download the links.

 The downloaded illustrations will be in: current_path/illustrations/